Send the link below via email or IMCopy

 Looking for Fallacies

 However, some kinds of appeals try to convince using "faulty" reasoning," logic that is unsound", or even by derailing the issue completely by misdirecting your focus

 Despite their gaps in logic, however, Fallacies can be very powerful and persuasive--sometimes even more so than "sound" logic.

 Academic writing demands that you avoid fallacies and use "sound" logic, but Marketing takes full advantage of fallacies to act on you

 Then, assess whether or not the text contains any "illogical" or "unsound" arguments--specifically, logical errors or manipulative content/information

 Do any of the following arguments make such logical errors?

-Circular logic that tries to support an argument by restating it's basic premise.
+Circular logic.
+A claim that tries to get audiences to support an argument without providing real evidence, or by simply restating the premise.

 Begging the Question

 "We need to reduce the national debt because the government owes too much money"